 Second, I ask my Muslim friend if they know the Christmas story.
 Sometimes they know the story, and sometimes they do not.
 If they know the story, use it as a chance to share your testimony of how God changed your life through Jesus.
 If they do not know the Christmas story, then you have a great opportunity to tell it to them!

 Third, ask your Muslim friend if you can share the Christmas story with them.
 I like to share the story from the book of Matthew 1:18-25.
 If I have a New Testament, I read the Christmas story with them.
 If not, I simply tell the story to them.
 I prefer to open up the Bible with them since this is usually the first time my Muslim friend has ever encountered the Bible.
+We use Matthew 1:18-25 as our first of five gospel stories to share with Muslim seekers.
+Matthew 1:18-25 is the first of those five stories.
+If they are interested, keep going back and share the other four!
+Click here to learn here how to use these stories with Muslim seekers.

 Fourth, ask your friend what this story means about Jesus.
 Very often, after hearing this story, my Muslim friends will tell me, “That is the same story we have in the Qur’an!”
 While there are some small differences between the story in the Qur’an and the Bible, there are many similarities.
 If you want to prepare, simply read Qur’an 3:45-55 and 19:16-28.